70% Rule Calculator

 OutputFormulaPurpose

-Rule Buffer (Profit + Costs Allocation)ARV × (1 − %/100)What the % buffer covers (financing, holding, selling, profit)
+Rule Buffer (Profit + Costs Allocation)ARV x (1 - %/100)What the percentage buffer is intended to cover (financing, holding, selling, profit)

 How the 70% Rule Calculator Works

-The industry-standard heuristic — with a worked Austin, TX 2026 example
+The screening formula with a worked example

 Formula Variants